From Parthenon of banned books to pipe homes of refugees - documenta 14 kicks off

 KASSEL, Germany A life-sized model of the Greek Parthenon - covered in forbidden books donated from around the world - stands in central Kassel right where Nazis once burned banned books.

-The exhibit, created by Argentine artist Marta Minujin, is also a poignant visual bridge to Athens, where a sister documenta 14 show is being held for the first time since the prestigious art fair began in 1955.
+The exhibit, created by Argentine artist Marta Minujin, is also a poignant visual bridge to Athens, where a sister documenta 14 show is being held for the first time since the prestigious exhibit began in 1955.

-This year's dual exhibits include work by 160 artists from more than 50 countries, including, in Athens some rare Communist Albanian painting.
+This year's dual exhibits include work by 160 artists from more than 50 countries, including, in Athens some rare Communist Albanian paintings.

+"It's an exhibition including many artists who went through rather concrete experiences of displacement," Polish curator Adam Szymczyk told Reuters TV.

+"These artists and their bodies, their histories, kind of testify in many ways to this permanent state of displacement that is affecting many people around the globe."

-In Kassel, Kurdish-Iraqi artist Hiwa K. has created an exhibit with a series of ceramic pipes entitled "when we were exhaling" that centres on his experience after fleeing northern Iraq on foot in the 1990s, too poor to afford a hotel room, according to Polish curator Adam Szymczyk.
+In Kassel, Kurdish-Iraqi artist Hiwa K. has created an exhibit with a series of ceramic pipes entitled "when we were exhaling" that centres on his experience after fleeing northern Iraq on foot in the 1990s, too poor to afford a hotel room, Szymczyk said.

 Hiwa K. sees the exhibit as a broader reflection on poverty, capitalism and what happens when a person no longer has room for their belongings.